Encrypt Time Machine Backups with Mac OS X

 Time Machine backups can be encrypted right from your Mac.
-This means the data is extremely safe from prying eyes and the very unlikely event of a cracking attempt, and it also means you’ll need a password to access the encrypted backups yourself.
-Enabling this feature can be done in two ways:
+This means the backed up data is extremely safe from prying eyes and the very unlikely event of a cracking attempt, and it also means you’ll need a password to access the encrypted backups yourself.

 If you’re setting up a new Time Machine backup drive, enabling encryption is extremely easy:

-- Connect the drive to the Mac, when asked to use the drive for Time Machine, check the box for “Encrypt Backups”
+- Connect the drive to the Mac, when asked to use the drive for Time Machine and going through the Time Machine setup, check the box for “Encrypt Backups”

 Already using Time Machine?
 Enabling encryption is just as simple.
 With the Time Machine drive connected to the Mac: